 How Can You Buy it?

-The JPM coin runs on a privately commissioned blockchain and is currently only available to a small number of institutional clients at the multi-national bank.
-It is, therefore, not possible to buy JPM Coin on a digital asset exchange as you normally would for blockchain-based digital currencies.
+JPM Coin runs on a privately commissioned blockchain and is currently only available to a small number of institutional clients at the multi-national bank.

 Is JPM Coin Necessary?

 Following the announcement by J.P.
 Morgan, many within the digital currency community ruminated over the features of the stablecoin and whether it is indeed a cryptocurrency.
-By their own admission, J.P.
+By its own admission, J.P.
 Morgan states:

 “The JPM Coin isn’t money per se.
 It is a digital coin representing United States Dollars held in designated accounts at JPMorgan Chase N.A.
 In short, a JPM Coin always has a value equivalent to one U.S. dollar.”